giocomai/cornucopia/README.md

 Then you can use this long-lived user token to get a long-lived Facebook page access token.
-With the following function you will get a data frame with access tokens to all pages to which your short-lived tokens has access (you can select just a few or include all from the web intreface when you create the short-lived access token).
+With the following function you will get a data frame with access tokens to all pages to which your short-lived tokens has access (you can select just a few or include all from the web interface when you create the short-lived access token).

 ``` r